Print

 Scale

-• 3 lbs. bone-in, skin-on chicken pieces (or, for a lighter/faster version, boneless, skinless thighs are great)
+• 3 pounds bone-in, skin-on chicken pieces (or, for a lighter/faster version, boneless, skinless thighs are great)

-• 2 TBSP olive oil or other neutral flavored cooking oil (lard is traditional)
+• 2 tablespoons olive oil or other neutral flavored cooking oil (lard is traditional)

 • Salt and pepper, to taste